nextgis/docs_toolbox/source/exif2resource.rst

 Photos with EXIF to NGW layer
 =============================

-Convert a set of georeferenced photos with EXIF tags into NextGIS Web vector layer.
-You can also add photos to an existing layer.
+Convert a set of georeferenced photos with EXIF tags into NextGIS Web point vector layer.
+You can also add photos to an existing point layer.

 Input: